-How the Maori remember the Queen
+How Maori remember the Queen

 There has been an evolution in Māori culture and heritage during Queen Elizabeth's lifetime.

-At a Te Pa o Rakaihautu Māori school in Christchurch, the long hallway between classrooms is adorned with hundreds of pupil portraits - all with traditional Tā moko or facial tattoos.
+At a Te Pa o Rakaihautu Māori school in Christchurch, the long hallway between classrooms is adorned with hundreds of pupil portraits - all with traditional Tā moko or facial tattoos painted on.

 Rangimarie Parata-Takuru, the school chair, is moved to tears as she tries to explain what this means to her.